 IXV is a European atmospheric reentry demonstrator characterised by high aerodynamic properties achieved by taking advantage of the shape of the fuselage, designed to maximise lift and maneuverability.
-The vehicle is also equipped with a high performance guidance, navigation and control system that uses aerodynamic surfaces during the atmospheric reentry phase and with a thermal protection system to withstand the heat generated during reentry into the atmosphere.
-The main objectives of the IXV project are:
+The vehicle was also equipped with a high performance guidance, navigation and control system that uses aerodynamic surfaces during the atmospheric reentry phase and with a thermal protection system to withstand the heat generated during reentry into the atmosphere.
+The main objectives of the IXV project were :

 - Validation and testing of the systems used.

 IXV has been launched on 11th of February 2015 by the European VEGA launcher.
 Leonardo participated in the programme through its joint ventures Thales Alenia Space and Telespazio and through its Aircraft Division and Electronics Division.

 Thales Alenia Space as prime contractor for the European Space Agency (ESA) is responsible for the overall activities, and also heads a consortium formed by the main European industries to which research centers and universities also contribute.

 The final integration and test phase of the vehicle took place at the Thales Alenia Space site in Turin, whereas the environmental tests were carried out at ESTEC (European Space Research and Technology Centre), in the Netherlands.